microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/customassistant-skillenablement.md

 This is performed by sending a `tokens/request` event to the Custom Assistant and then wait for a `tokens/response` event to be returned.
 If a token is already stored by the Custom Assistant it will be returned immediately otherwise a Prompt to the user will be generated to initiate login.
 See [Linked Accounts](./customassistant-linkedaccounts.md) on how to ensure Tokens are made available during initial onboarding of the user to the Custom Assistant.

 Register a `SkillAuth` Dialog as part of your overall Dialog registration.
-Note this uses an EventPrompt class proivded as part of the Custom Assistant.
+Note this uses an EventPrompt class provided as part of the Custom Assistant.
 ```
 private const string AuthSkillMode = "SkillAuth";
 ...